helidon-io/helidon/docs/mp/guides/crac.md

 > [!TIP]
 > This does a full build inside the Docker container.
 The first time you run it,
-> it will take a while because it is downloading all of the Maven dependencies
+> it will take a while because it is downloading all the Maven dependencies
 > and caching them in a Docker layer.
 Subsequent builds will be much faster as
 > long as you don’t change the `pom.xml` file.
 If the pom is modified then the
 > dependencies will be re-downloaded.